How Can You Survive a Nuclear Attack?

-In the past we’ve been protected from the threat of nuclear attack by things like the idea of mutually assured destruction (MAD).
+In the past we’ve been protected from the threat of nuclear attack and nuclear war by things like the idea of mutually assured destruction (MAD).
 This is where countries like the US and (at the time) the Soviet Union would never attack each other because it was understood that if it would end in the complete destruction of both countries.

 Which Countries Have Nukes?